 It’s not easy being an introvert.
 Little things that don’t bother extroverts — like hanging out in groups, unexpected phone calls, and being put on the spot — can chip away at your energy.
 That’s because we introverts have a less active dopamine reward system than extroverts, so the things that energize extroverts just don’t excite us as much.
 In fact, they can be downright draining, leading us to suffer from something known as the “introvert” hangover; this is when we feel tired, irritable, and even physically unwell.
 But introverts aren’t freaks of nature (even though we may feel that way, especially growing up).
 Being an introvert is a perfectly normal “thing” to be; studies show that introverts make up about 30-50 percent of the population.

 If you’re an introvert, you probably deal with dozens of little annoyances every day — and they all add up.
+(What’s your personality type?
+We recommend this free personality test.)
 Can you relate to these 26 small difficult things?
 I can’t speak for every introvert, but I believe this list is generally true:

 1. When someone immediately calls you instead of just answering your text.